- May 18 - September 3

 Morin Lake Regional Park is situated on the shores of Morin Lake.
 Nestled within the Thickwood Hills, neighbouring the Hamlet of Victoire and 14 km West of the Village of Debden.
 Its deep crystal clear waters are home to many species of fish.
 The lake has natural sand beaches, an island and a wonderful sand bar, which juts out into the lake in low water conditions.
 The lake is excellent for swimming, skiing, boating, canoeing, fishing and scuba diving.
 The park boasts well treed, private sites, modern washrooms, boat launch fish filleting station, nature trail and a brand new playground.
 Unique to our park are our Reunion Grounds which is separate from the campground, which is comparable to renting your own private campground.
 The park has a friendly staff ready to make your stay an enjoyable one.

 There are a number of local amenities and conveniences sure to make your stay more enjoyable.
 Within in walking distance in the Hamlet of Victoire where you will find The Little Country Grill (restaurant), The Victoire General Store (with groceries, gas pumps and a post office) and a catholic church (Saturday night services).
 The Village of Debden is home to many businesses.
-You will find a grocery store, hardware store, credit union, ATM, laundromat, hotel, restaurant, SGI, bus depot, bowling alley, car wash and library.
+You will find a grocery store, hardware store, credit union, ATM, laundromat, hotel, restaurant, SGI, bowling alley and a library.

 Park / Area History